Mo-Turtle/PixisAirGroupProject2024/README.md

 Add or update an Airport to the Airport table (Jacey)

+Library == #FLIGHT2024

-Library == FLIGHT2024 : Employee Table = EMPLOYEE
+Employee Table = #EMPLOYEE

-Zip Code Table = ZIPCODE
+Zip Code Table = #ZIPCODE

-Airplane table = AIRPLANE
+Airplane table = #AIRPLANE

-Airport table = AIRPORT
+Airport table = #AIRPORT

 If you sign into your AS400 green screen then type in the command STRSQL and then enter “select * from flight2024/airport” all the fields in the airport table will be shown.
 Have shown the physical files PF below.
-The files or tables we will use are highlighted in RED.
+The files or tables we will use are #BOLD.

 Object Type Library Attribute Text

 ACCTPERIOD *FILE FLIGHT2024 PF Accting Period Begin And En ACP001 *FILE FLIGHT2024 PF Acme Work File - No key

-AIRPLANE *FILE FLIGHT2024 PF Flight - Airplanes AIRPORT *FILE FLIGHT2024 PF Flight - List of Airports
+#AIRPLANE *FILE FLIGHT2024 PF Flight - Airplanes
+#AIRPORT *FILE FLIGHT2024 PF Flight - List of Airports

 BOAT_TYPE2 *FILE FLIGHT2024 PF
 CARS *FILE FLIGHT2024 PF